icco/unifi/README.md

 # unifi

-A set of packages for scraping Ubiquiti Unifi data.
+A tool for scrapping unifi and uploading the data to graphql.natwelch.com.

 Thanks to the following URLs for helping getting this working.